CmdrKittens/factions-top/README.md

 # Novucs' FactionsTop
 An efficient and comprehensive factions ranking system.

+# THIS IS NOT THE OFFICIAL PAGE

+## This is a temporary measure to support the plugin until novucs can update it

 This Bukkit plugin adds a command to the well known factions plugin to display all factions on the server, ordered by wealth.
 The wealth of a faction is determined by calculating the value of all blocks and chest contents stored in